difference between c u i and g u i

 Graphical user interface (GUI) is a more modern interface that uses graphical elements, such as icons, menus, and windows, to allow users to interact with a computer system.
 Rather than typing commands, users point and click using a mouse or trackpad to navigate files, programs, and applications.

-See also difference between balance sheet and trial balance
+See also difference between gbh and abh

 GUI is more user-friendly than CUI, making it the preferred option for most users.
 With GUI, users can see what they are doing and easily understand the actions they are taking.
 Additionally, GUI allows for more complex interactions, such as dragging and dropping files, resizing windows, and editing documents.